 False, opposite.
 EISEP eligibility specifically requires the participant be 60+ AND NOT eligible for equivalent Medicaid services.
 EISEP exists to serve the over-60 functionally impaired population that earns too much for Medicaid.
 Cost-share scales with income.

-8.10 Myth, "BH HCBS Crisis Respite is only for HARP enrollees."
+8.10 Myth, "BH HCBS Crisis Respite is still its own benefit."

 9. How to Choose Among the Streams, A Decision Tree